-1265.
 It is useful to distinguish between two types of active debt management.
 The first type includes actions allowing a separation between funding decisions, on the one hand, and decisions on the characteristics of the debt portfolio, on the other, achieved primarily through derivatives.
 Such activities are motivated by a desire to use low-cost methods of funding without necessarily accepting the risks attached to those instruments.
-The resulting debt portfolio should have lower funding costs and/or risk than an identical portfolio created by direct borrowing.
+The resulting debt portfolio should have lower funding costs or risk or both than an identical portfolio created by direct borrowing.
 This form of active management is driven by strategic considerations.
-107
+16

-1266.
 The second type of active debt management refers to positions taken on the basis of views on the future paths of interest rates or exchange rates.
-This requires that there is a defined benchmark.
+This requires a defined benchmark.
 A position is then created by modifying the actual portfolio so that it deviates from the benchmark.
 The result of the position can be evaluated by comparing the (market) value of the actual portfolio to the value of the benchmark.
 This form of active management is typically driven by tactical considerations.

-1267.
-The Swedish National Debt Office uses both forms of active debt management.
-This section explains the motivations and the frameworks used in each case.
+The SNDO uses both forms of active debt management.
+The following explains the motivations and frameworks used in each.